Conformal welding of independent Gaussian multiplicative chaos measures: Solving the Beltrami equation

-Applying the Arzel\`a-Ascoli theorem to $F_n$ and $F_n^{-1}$ we may pass to a subsequence and find a continuous map $F:\C\to\C$ such that $F_n\to F$ and $F_n^{-1}\to F^{-1}$ locally uniformly.
-Consider now the derivatives of $F_n$; we have the elementary distortion identity
+Applying the Arzel\`a-Ascoli theorem to $G_n$ and $G_n^{-1}$ we may pass to a subsequence and find a continuous map $G:\C\to\C$ such that $G_n\to G$ and $G_n^{-1}\to G^{-1}$ locally uniformly.
+Consider now the derivatives of $G_n$; we have the elementary distortion identity

-where we recall that $D F_n$ denotes the derivative of $F_n$ and $J(\cdot,F_n)$ denotes its Jacobian.
-Since $F_n$ is analytic outside the disc of radius $e^{4\pi}$ and has the expansion $F_n(z)=z+O(1/z)$ at $\infty$, the area formula \cite[Theorem~2.10.1]{astala2009elliptic} implies that $\int_{B(0,r)}J(z,F_n)$ is bounded above uniformly over $n$ for any $r\geq e^{4\pi}$.
-By Lemma~\ref{l:Distortion2} $K$ is also locally integrable and so applying H\"older's inequality to \eqref{e:DerivConv} shows that $DF_n$ is uniformly integrable on any compact domain.
-Hence passing to a further subsequence, $DF_n$ converges weakly in $L^1_\mathrm{loc}(\C)$ to a limit (this result is sometimes known as the Dunford-Pettis theorem) which must be the derivative of $F$ and so $F\in W^{1,1}_\mathrm{loc}(\C)$.
+where we recall that $D G_n$ denotes the derivative of $G_n$ and $J(\cdot,G_n)$ denotes its Jacobian.
+Since $G_n$ is analytic outside the disc of radius $R_0$ and has the expansion $G_n(z)=z+O(1/z)$ at infinity, the area formula \cite[Theorem~2.10.1]{astala2009elliptic} implies that $\int_{B(0,R)}J(z,G_n)\;dm(z)$ is bounded above uniformly over $n$ for any $R\geq R_0$.
+Applying H\"older's inequality to \eqref{e:DerivConv}, and using assumptions (1) and (2), shows that $DG_n$ is uniformly integrable on any compact domain.
+Hence passing to a further subsequence, $DG_n$ converges weakly in $L^1_\mathrm{loc}(\C)$ to a limit (this result is sometimes known as the Dunford-Pettis theorem) which must be the derivative of $G$ and so $G\in W^{1,1}_\mathrm{loc}(\C)$.

-Next we must show that $\mu_F=\mu$ almost everywhere.
-Let $\phi\in C_0^\infty(\C)$, then by definition of $F_n$ and weak convergence of the derivatives of $F_n$
+Next we must show that $\mu_G=\mu_\infty$ almost everywhere.
+Let $\phi\in C_0^\infty(\C)$, then by definition of $G_n$ and weak convergence of the derivatives of $G_n$